catherinemoresco/PDFProject/README.md

 To add a highlight to a text line, simply highlight the text line with your mouse.

-In some cases, the text line detection may fail--in this case, you maychoose to draw rectangle highlights wherever you want on the document by selecting that option on the navigation bar.
+In some cases, the text line detection may fail--in this case, you may choose to draw rectangle highlights wherever you want on the document by clicking on the rectangle icon in the navigation bar.

 Double-click to make it disappear.